Liquidation of an Insolvent Limited Company

 Company directors must ensure they do not trade while insolvent.
-If so, and the company enters liquidation, it may then personally impact them.
-Therefore, once appointed, Insolvency Practitioners have a duty to examine previous decisions by the directors before they are appointed liquidators.
+If the company enters liquidation, it may personally impact them.
+Therefore, once appointed, Insolvency Practitioners must examine previous decisions by the directors before they are appointed liquidators.

-So understanding the role of the liquidator should help you avoid trading while then insolvent, and not take care of creditors over and above themselves.
+So understanding the role of the liquidator should help you avoid trading while insolvent, and not take care of creditors over and above themselves.
 Failing, they may then face charges of fraudulent or wrongful trading.
-If proven, you fall exposed to personal liability of company debts.
+If proven, you fall exposed, however. to personal liability of company debts.